 Why it is Important to Brush Your Pet’s Coat

 Remember that your pet requires more time to have its’ hair brushed than you require – the hair you have to brush is only on your head.
 In contrast, obviously, your pet has hair all over its’ body.
 One reason for frequent brushing is to stop matted hair.
 Often, this can result in painful and unhealthy sores on the body of your dog.
 Also, your dog’s matted fur can become an environment where ticks, fleas, and other unpleasant parasites can appear.
 In matted areas, use good scissors or good dog clippers to remove problem areas.
+Check out some of our picks for the best flea medicine for dogs.
 Find flea prevention solutions here: https://amzn.to/2Iwd8ew

 Why it is Important to Clip Your Pet’s Nails